October 10th, 2017

 August 15th, 2017

-We’ve nearing the close of the “Dog Days of Summer,” and the moment I started to think about writing my next post, I wondered, “Hey, what does that phrase even mean?”
-Most people think it means that it’s the time of the year when it’s so hot that dogs lie around lazily panting all the time.
-However, that doesn’t sound right to me—I lay around and pant all year!—so I did some research.
+We’re nearing the close of the “Dog Days of Summer.”
+The moment I started to think about writing my next post, I wondered, “Hey, what does ‘Dog Days of Summer’ even mean?”
+Most people think it means it’s the time of the year when it grows so hot that dogs lie around lazily panting all the time.
+However, that didn’t sound right to me—I lay around and pant all year!—so I did some research.

 It turns out, I was right.
 The phrase comes to us from the ancient Greeks.
 Late July is the period when the constellation group Sirius (The Dog) comes up over the horizon just before dawn.
 The Greeks referred to these days, usually the hottest of the year, as “dog days” because of Sirius.
 The phrase made it to English eventually, and people have been making up stories about the meaning ever since.